terra-campaigns/arrival/campaign/part02/chap007.md

 **Ardismouth to desert thunderstorm** ([Desert thunderstorm encounter](chap007.md#Desert%20thunderstorm%20encounter))
 - Location: Exit from the Ardismouth temple
-- Threat: Pressured by goblins and a thunderstorm with an elemental
+- Threat: Pressured by frost goblins and a thunderstorm with an elemental
-- Conflict: When characters reach the Ardismouth temple, it is now a camp of dust goblins - they are famished and would attempt to kill the characters to eat them, it is possible to dodge them, and go to the desert - but they might follow.
+- Conflict: When characters reach the Ardismouth temple, it is now a camp of frost goblins - they are famished and would attempt to kill the characters to eat them, it is possible to dodge them, and go to the desert - but they might follow.
 In the desert there is an immense thunderstorm.
 In the thunderstorm, water elementals are present.
 If the characters go out, engage, and come back to the Ammounith, the elemental will follow them.
 - End conditions: Thunderstorm passes (elemental will go away too, if not killed); Characters give up on this exit; Goblins are dealt with

 **Mystra's Temple** ([location link](../locations/templeMystra.md))